tsgates/arch-wiki-markdown/wiki/Wine_PKGBUILD_Guidelines.md

 > UnionFsFuse

-You can consider using the UnionFsFuse program (available in the community repository as unionfs-fuse).
+You can consider using the UnionFsFuse program available in the official repositories as unionfs-fuse).
 UnionFsFuse allows to keep the base directory in /usr/share and put a copy of the files the application needed to write inside $HOME/.programname almost automatically.

 Using UnionFsFuse means an additional dependency and it requires the